rsgrafx/TestingTalk/README.md

 ##### Bypass Hex Package

 > [Bypass](https://github.com/pspdfkit-labs/bypass) provides a quick way to create a custom plug that can be put in place instead of an actual HTTP server to return prebaked responses to client requests.
 This is most useful in tests, when you want to create a mock HTTP server and test how your HTTP client handles different types of responses from the server.

+> It elimenates the need for Adapter Pattern / Testing - the need to define condtionals in your code based on the environment your running in.

 [Example Bypass Tests](https://github.com/rsgrafx/TestingTalk/blob/master/bypass_app/test/integration/client_test.exs)